swarve/ayearlessordinary.com/_drafts/2015-07-07-santa-cruz.md

   feature:
 ---

-Well, 10 days has past since [El Cocuy](https://ayearlessordinary.com/el-cocuy/), so it was time to get back to the mountains.
-This time, in Peru.
+Only 8 days had past since our memorable adventure in [El Cocuy](https://ayearlessordinary.com/el-cocuy/) and already we were missing the mountains (surprising really after the ordeal we went through).
+So after a few days of eating incredible food (photo blog of FOOD coming up shortly!) and refuelling in Lima we headed back to the mountains, this time in Peru's famous Cordillera Blanca mountains.

-Situated inland from the coast is the city Huaraz, a base for organising many different types of activities in and around the mountains.
-We arrived in the evening one night with the intention of heading off first thing the next morning to being the <a href="https://en.wikipedia.org/wiki/Alpamayo" target="_blank">Alpamayo</a> circuit trek.
+Situated inland from the coast is the city Huaraz, a base for organising many different types of outdoor activities in and around the mountains.
+We arrived in the evening with all our clothes, food and maps ready to head off first thing the next morning to begin the <a href="https://en.wikipedia.org/wiki/Alpamayo" target="_blank">Alpamayo</a> circuit trek.
 This is a trek that includes 75% of the Santa Cruz trek, and then proceeds off in a different direction to loop back around the valley on the other side of the <a href="https://en.wikipedia.org/wiki/Alpamayo" target="_blank">Alpamayo</a> peak.

 The planned trek around Alpamayo had us walking 8-10 days at altitudes between 3000-4900m.
-9-10 days worth of food meant our bags were heavy with food, weighing in at around 17-20kg each.
+9-10 days worth of food meant our bags were really heavy, weighing in at around 17-20kg each.
+A lot to be hauling up and over pretty big mountain passes.

+By day 3 we were considerably tired of lugging around such large bags and after climbing our first mountain pass we both agreed without question to spontaneously change our route and only do the Santa Cruz trek which was 3 nights and 4 days, giving us time that we wouldn't have had to enjoy some of the other activities Huaraz had on offer.
+This also meant we could eat whatever we wanted on our final days, happily choosing the most delicious things we packed to eat.

 <!--<iframe width='100%' height='500px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/swarve.mlj1ip93/attribution,zoompan,zoomwheel,geocoder,share.html?access_token=pk.eyJ1Ijoic3dhcnZlIiwiYSI6Indra1RSUTQifQ.eCLHjdJ74bBiyAKDeiclTA'></iframe>-->

 ## Day 1

+Reasonably early on day 1 we set off toward the trailhead in Cashapampa.
+We arrived at about midday after catching 2 taxi's and one minibus from Huaraz totalling around 4 hours of travel along bumpy and unsealed roads ready to start walking with the full force of the hot sun beaming directly down on us.

+4 hours of walking with a gradual incline with the sun and heaving bags was enough for us to call it a day, settling on a camp spot right next to the river for the night.
+A few cows around on the trail, but none in the campsite itself or in the river.

 <figure>
 	<a href="../images/IMG_8229.jpg"><img src="../images/th/IMG_8229.jpg" alt=""></a>
 </figure>

-After organising almost everything after we arrived in Huaraz, we set off the next morning toward the trailhead in Cashapampa.
-We arrived at the trailhead about midday after catching 2 taxi's and one minibus from Huaraz and set off in the hot sun.

-After many breaks for water as we were walking in the direct sun we settled on a camp spot right next to the river for the night.
-A few cows around on the trail, but none in the campsite itself or in the river.

 <figure class="half">
 	<a href="../images/IMG_8184.jpg"><img src="../images/th/IMG_8184.jpg" alt=""></a>
 	<a href="../images/IMG_8217.jpg"><img src="../images/th/IMG_8217.jpg" alt=""></a>
 	<a href="../images/IMG_8222.jpg"><img src="../images/th/IMG_8222.jpg" alt=""></a>
 	<a href="../images/IMG_8249.jpg"><img src="../images/th/IMG_8249.jpg" alt="Dinner"></a>
 </figure>
 <figure>
 	<a href="../images/IMG_8254.jpg"><img src="../images/th/IMG_8254.jpg" alt=""></a>
 </figure>